GerHobbelt/cef-wiki/ChromiumUpdate.md

 C\.
 Identify potentially relevant changes in the Chromium source code between versions.
 This creates a `chromium_update_changes.diff` file in your download directory that will act as your guide when updating the CEF source code.
 CEF began life as a customized version of content\_shell and there's still a one-to-one relationship between many of the files.
 The list of relevant paths is taken from CEF's [CHROMIUM_UPDATE.txt](https://bitbucket.org/chromiumembedded/cef/src/master/CHROMIUM_UPDATE.txt) file.

 D\.
 Identify problematic patterns in the Chromium source code.
-This creates a `chromium_update_patterns.txt` file in your download directory.
-If these patterns are found then the `automate-git.py` script with fail with output like the following:
+If these patterns are found then the `automate-git.py` script will create a `chromium_update_patterns.txt` file in your download directory and fail with output like the following:

 ```
 Evaluating pattern: static_cast<StoragePartitionImpl\*>(
 ERROR Matches found.
 See chromium_update_changes.diff for output.
 ```

-In that case the contents of `chromium_update_changes.diff` might look like this:
+In that case the contents of `chromium_update_patterns.txt` might look like this:

 ```
 !!!!
 WARNING: FOUND PATTERN: static_cast<StoragePartitionImpl\*>(